Huichang persecution of Buddhism: Events of the persecution

-The first phase of the persecution was aimed at purifying or reforming the Buddhist establishment rather than putting an end to it.
+The first phase of the persecution was aimed at purifying or reforming the Buddhist establishment, rather than putting an end to it.
 Thus, the persecution began in 842 with an imperial edict declaring that undesirables such as sorcerers or convicts be separated out from the ranks of the Buddhist monks and nuns, and returned to lay life.
 In addition, monks and nuns were to turn their wealth over to the government; those who wished to keep their wealth would be returned to lay life and forced to pay taxes.
 During this first phase, Confucian arguments for the reform of Buddhist institutions and the protection of society from Buddhist influence and practices were predominant.

 Gradually, however, the Emperor Wuzong became more and more impressed with the claims of some Taoists, and came to develop a severe dislike for Buddhism.
 The Japanese monk Ennin, who lived in China during the persecution, even suggested that the emperor had been influenced by his illicit love of a beautiful Taoist princess.
 As time went on, the emperor became more irascible and erratic in his judgments.
 One of his edicts banned the use of single-wheeled wheelbarrows, as they break up "the middle of the road," an important concept of Taoism.

-In 844 the persecution moved into a second phase, aimed at removing Buddhism altogether rather than the reformation of Buddhism.
-According to a report prepared by the Board of Worship, at the time there were 4,600 monasteries, 40,000 hermitages, 260,500 monks and nuns.
-The emperor issued edicts that Buddhist temples and shrines be destroyed, that all monks (desirables as well as undesirables) be defrocked, that the property of the monasteries be confiscated, and that Buddhist paraphernalia be destroyed.
-By the edict of AD 845, all of the monasteries were abolished with very few exceptions, with all images of bronze, silver or gold handed over to the government.
+In 844, the persecution moved into a second phase, aimed at removing Buddhism altogether, rather than the reformation of Buddhism.
+According to a report prepared by the Board of Worship, at the time there were 4,600 monasteries, 40,000 hermitages, and 260,500 monks and nuns.
+The emperor issued edicts that Buddhist temples and shrines be destroyed, that all monks (desirables as well as undesirables) be defrocked, that the properties of the monasteries be confiscated, and that Buddhist paraphernalia be destroyed.
+By the edict of AD 845, all of the monasteries were abolished, with very few exceptions, with all images of bronze, silver, or gold handed over to the government.

 In 846, the Emperor Wuzong died, perhaps on account of the elixirs of life he had been consuming (although it is also possible that he was intentionally poisoned).
 Shortly after his death, his successor proclaimed a general amnesty, ending the persecution.